 EXPLO Two-three week summer programs for students in grades 5-12 at Wellesley College, Wheaton College, and Yale University.
 Various programs including computer programming, engineering, medicine, biology, chemistry, and physics.

-i2 Camp A summer day camp for Lower School students with week long programs that focus on topics in science, technology, engineering, and math at The Roxbury Latin School.
+i2 Camp A summer day camp for Lower School students with week long programs that focus on topics in science, technology, and engineering at The Roxbury Latin School and St. Mark's.

-Upper School Teaching Interns Students who are at least 16 years old and are interested in working this summer to learn and teach S.T.E.M curriculum to middle school age children at the i2 Camp (see link above) are encouraged to apply.
-Interns will work with middle school teachers and science graduate students to teach the curriculum at the camp.
-Download the attached file for application instructions.
+Near Peers - Upper School Camp Assistants Students who will be at least 16 years old at the start of camp and are interested in teaching S.T.E.M curriculum to middle school age children at the summer i2 Camps at The Roxbury Latin School or St. Mark's are encouraged to apply.
+Near Peers will work with teachers to teach the curriculum at the camp.
+The training in NY is not required for student Near Peers.